 Hello again everyone,

-Rule #1: These pieces of fast fiction were generated from a prompt chosen at random, and that prompt will appear clearly labelled before the fiction and then clearly labelled again where it appears in the prose.
+Rule #1: These pieces of fast fiction were generated from a prompt chosen at random during one of my monthly writers group meetings.
+I will label that prompt at the top and where I use it in the prose.

 Rule #2: WordPress allows me a ‘click here to read the rest of the story’ break, and that will be used before the fast fiction begins in earnest so people browsing through this blog are not overwhelmed.

 Rule #3: The prose of the fast fiction shall be transcribed from my handwriting accurately: Line breaks, grammar, punctuation, spelling, what-have-you.
 The point of showing a 10- or 15-minute first draft is saying what you tried to do in that time, so what does editing really get me?
-It’s more impressive showing how few mistakes I made and what I managed to do in the time allotted rather than correcting my errors or improving my first efforts for the sake of appearances.
 The very rare changes I really do deem necessary shall be noted with an asterisk and an apologetic explanation at the end.

-Rule #4: After the fast fiction I will include a few sentences about my first thoughts of the prompt, what I was trying to do, what I am happy with, what I am unhappy with, and some other general thoughts.
+Rule #4: After the fast fiction I will include a few sentences about my first thoughts of the prompt.
 These entries are less about the actual prose and more about the exercise as a whole.
 Post-gaming that exercise will be a big part of the end result.